peterbonnesoeur/monstereo/README.md

 * Implementation of a new network as backbone using self-attention mechanisms.

+* Implementation of a dropout on the keypoints during the preprocessing step

 * Added compatibility for the apolloscape dataset.
 Creation of a toolbox and of a preprocessing step to extract data from the dataset.

 * Option to estimate the 3D projection of the 2D keypoints for the vehicles on the apolloscape dataset.